team-plain/typescript-sdk/README.md

   // Consult the changelog or https://plain.com/docs/api-reference/webhooks/versions for more information.
 } else if (webhookResult.error) {
   // Unexpected error.
 Most likely due to an error in Plain's webhook server or a bug in the SDK.
-  // Treate this as a 500 response from Plain.
+  // Treat this as a 500 response from Plain.
   // We also recommend logging the error and sharing it with Plain's support team.
 } else {
   // webhookResult.data is now a typed object.